Stephen

 championships in large fleets representing over 20 nations each time.

-He was also a member of the US National
+He was a member of the US National Sailing team in

-Sailing team in the 470 class during the 3-years leading up to the 1976 Olympic
+the 470 class during the 3-years leading up to the 1976 Olympic Trials; and was

-Trials; and was the top-ranked boat on the US team in the Flying Dutchman class
+the top-ranked boat on the US team in the Flying Dutchman class in 1980, prior

-in 1980, prior to President Carter’s boycott of the 1980 Olympic games in the
+to President Carter’s boycott of the 1980 Olympic games in the former Soviet

-fellow members of the Yale sailing team, he was an original developer of the
+members of the Yale sailing team, he was an original developer of the Club 420,

-Club 420, a rugged racing dinghy based on the International 420 design that is
+a rugged racing dinghy based on the International 420 design that is now used

-now used extensively in inter-collegiate and inter-scholastic varsity racing
+extensively in inter-collegiate and inter-scholastic varsity racing throughout

-throughout North America.
-He worked in the marine industry as a sailmaker and
+North America.
+He worked in the marine industry as a sailmaker and designer for

-served on the executive committee of the U.S. Olympic Yachting Committee as an
+the executive committee of the U.S. Olympic Yachting Committee as an athlete

-athlete representative from 1980-1984.
-He served as coach of the US Women’s
+representative from 1980-1984.
+He served as coach of the US Women’s National